exakat/php-dictionary/dictionary/class-hoisting.ini.rst

 This allows the usage of functions that are declared later in the code.

-PHP doesn't do class hoisting : it does two passes on the code, and later, triggers the autoload if a class is missing.
+PHP doesn't do class hoisting: it does two passes on the code, and later, triggers the autoload if a class is missing.

 .. code-block:: php